 I think the food was so good because we were really living.
 In our day to day lives, so much weight is given to applying your time and energy to the constructs of our society.
 Unhook, listen to your body, listen to your soul, and enjoy every grain of rice that you consume.

-Five -You never know what you have till it’s gone
+5. You never know what you have until it is gone

 At some point, things start to get better.
 The pain that I had come to associate with “strong determination” felt more manageable.
 I had learned to recognize the slightest of sensations and emotions and of the latter there were plenty.